sflanker/paulwheeler.us/README.md

        onmousemove="this.setAttribute('value', this.value)" />
 ```

 In the case of my resume I used this detail slider to show and hide less significant details about my experience, skills, an education.
-On narrow screen sizes the slider disappears and the level of deailed is locked in at zero.
+On narrow screen sizes the slider disappears and the level of detail is locked in at zero.

 ### Microformats

 Microformats make it possible to combine structured data with a view designed for human readability.
-Specially defined CSS classes are used to denote the the elements and attributes that contain specific pieces of data.
+Specially defined CSS classes are used to denote the elements and attributes that contain specific pieces of data.
 In theory this would allow a compatible extractor to quickly and reliably parse the critical elements of the resume into a structured database.